Teenager, Police Officer Being Hailed Heroes After Jumping Into Icy Collingdale Pond To Rescue 3 Children

 COLLINGDALE, Pa.
 (CBS) — A teenager and a police officer are being hailed heroes after they jumped into a freezing cold pond Monday afternoon to rescue three children who fell through the Collingdale Park ice.

-The children who fell through the ice are OK on Monday night, lucky to be alive thanks to the brave actions of a teen and police officer who risked their own lives to save them.READ MORE: Exclusive: Some Vehicles Carjacked In Philadelphia Exported As Far Away As Africa, Sources Say
+The children who fell through the ice are OK, lucky to be alive thanks to the brave actions of a teen and police officer who risked their own lives to save them.READ MORE: Exclusive: Some Vehicles Carjacked In Philadelphia Exported As Far Away As Africa, Sources Say

 “I heard some kids screaming,” 16-year-old Anthony Alexander said.